 - Coffee Affair – on Church Street a fresh and friendly local Coffee shop with a great selection of cakes and freshly made sandwiches.
 Recommended by Helen via Facebook.

 - Rendezvous Cafe on Church Street a smaller more quirky cafe serving homemade and local produce with about 10 tables it’s busy and has friendly staff.

-- Coyote Coffee & Artisanal Coffee & Donut Bar – intimate coffee bar with a fabulous selection of homemade donuts on Academy Street.
+- New – Coyote Artisanal Coffee & Donut Bar– intimate coffee bar with a fabulous selection of homemade donuts on Academy Street.

-- Cobbs Café at Inverness Floral Hall for where a tempting selection of home-baked cakes, soup, sandwiches and light snacks.
+- Cobbs Café at Inverness Botanics for a tempting selection of home-baked cakes, soup, sandwiches and light snacks.
 The has a sunny terrace overlooking the gardens providing the perfect spot enjoying all the flowers.
 Recommended by Helen via Facebook.

 - Corner on the Square Deli in Tiso the outdoor Sports Shop on the Longman Industrial Estate.

 - Simpson’s Garden Centre has a great self service restaurant and live music at weekends.